kubos/apollo-fusion/docs/building-kubos.rst

     $ cd apollo-fusion/tools
     $ ./build-os.sh

 The full build process will take a while.
-Running on a Linux VM, it took about an hour.
-Running in native Linux, it took about ten minutes.
-Once this build process has completed once, you can run other BuildRoot commands to rebuild only certain sections and it will go much more quickly (<5 min).

-TODO: final image output directory
+Running on an SDK image, it took about an hour.
+When run from a native Linux environment, it can take as little as 20 minutes.

+The script will create a tar.gz file, `ApolloFusion-mon-dd-yyyy.tar.gz`.
+For example, `ApolloFusion-Jun-06-2018.tar.gz`.

+This file contains two other tar.gz files:

+    - kubos-linux.tar.gz - Contains the `kubos-linux.img` file, which is the main OS image
+    - aux-sd.tar.gz - Contains the `aux-sd.img` file, which is the auxiliary SD image containing the secondary user partition and the upgrade partition, pre-loaded with a `kpack-base.itb` rollback file

+Note: These tar.gz files have been created in order to make transferring and sending them easier and faster, since the total size of the full images is 8GB, but the size of the final tar.gz is ~40MB.

 Reset the Global Links
 ~~~~~~~~~~~~~~~~~~~~~~

-If you run a full build, the links to all the Kubos SDK modules will be changed to
+When you run a full build, the links to all the Kubos SDK modules will be changed to
 point at modules within the buildroot directory.
 As a result, you will be unable
 to build any future Kubos SDK projects as a non-privileged user.